 Some of us will have a small bowl of high quality, coarse salt at the ready, by the stove, and some will use table salt from a shaker.
 And where are your peppercorns from?
 Will you grind them freshly or use a pre-ground?

-There are so many variables that could affect recipe results.
+There are so many variables in the same recipe that can cause different results.
 And yes, each one of these small differences in the ingredients can make a small difference in the big picture.
-(A different result, by the way, isn’t bad — it’s just different.)
+(A different result, by the way, isn't bad -- it's just different.)

 Moving on to the cooking the Braised Brisket Stew:

 This brings up even more questions.

 - The oven.
 We all have different makes and models.
 Is yours calibrated?
 Does it have hot spots?
 Is the rack in the bottom, center, or upper third of the oven?
 (For this recipe, closer to the center is better.)

 - Are you going to use a Dutch oven?
 A large cast iron skillet?
 A baking dish because you don't have other choices?
 And say, by chance, we all use a Dutch oven.
 Are all Dutch ovens the same thickness on the bottom?
 Are they all smooth on the bottom, or are some charred?

 - I'm sure we won't all season the meat with exactly the same amount of salt and pepper.